openfisca/openfisca-doc/source/installation/install-with-docker.md

-# Install OpenFisca-Country-Template with Docker
+# Install the country package with Docker

 When you want to use OpenFisca, either to run it or edit its code, you need to setup a specific environement.